 The wrong approaches to IELTS practice:

-A great number of students regularly ask me why they get such a poor score in this exam though they have a strong preparation.
+A great number of students regularly ask me why they get such poor scores on this exam though they have strong preparation.
 Is it?
 Was it really a great preparation?
 Were the approaches correct?

-According to this little research over a number of students here in Asia and Africa, where English is not the native language, we found that it is our wrong approach towards the preparation for IELTS test which is the greatest problem.
-Most students fail to coordinate the practice among all the four skills, namely, listening, reading, writing and speaking.
+According to this little research on a number of students here in Asia and Africa, where English is not the native language, we found that it is our wrong approach towards the preparation for the IELTS test which is the greatest problem.
+Most students fail to coordinate the practice among all four skills, namely, listening, reading, writing, and speaking.

 Take a close look at the following scenario:

-Case study 1: An IELTS candidate has recently got introduced with the IELTS exam and needs to appear in the test after a couple of months.
-Having a very basic knowledge in English Language and grammar, and receiving some poor advice from some friends and close ones, he/she plans to study only the Reading and Listening module as they seem to be harder than the others.
-To him, if he can prepare himself better in the Reading and Listening module, he can cover the Speaking and Writing module just 15 days before the exam.
+Case study 1: An IELTS candidate has recently got introduced to the IELTS exam and needs to appear in the test after a couple of months.
+Having a very basic knowledge of the English Language and grammar, and receiving some poor advice from some friends and close ones, he/she plans to study only the Reading and Listening module as they seem to be harder than the others.
+He believes if he can prepare himself better in the Reading and Listening module, he can cover the Speaking and Writing module just 15 days before the exam.
 After the exam, his result is 5.0 or 5.5.
 He appears in the exam again after a month and his result is 6.0 in the second attempt.

-Case study 2: Another IELTS candidate, who has had enough time before appearing in the IELTS exam, thinks of sitting for a mock test every other day before the final exam, though he has serious lacking in understanding the questions and instructions.
-After taking at least 20/25 mock tests and scoring 6.0-6.5 on average, when he appears in the final test of IELTS, he scores 5.5.
-He attempts for another exam the next month, and the result is only 6.0.
+Case study 2: Another IELTS candidate, who has had enough time before appearing in the IELTS exam, thinks of sitting for a mock test every other day before the final exam, though he has a serious lacking of understanding of the questions and instructions.
+After taking at least 20/25 mock tests and scoring 6.0-6.5 on average, when he appears on the final test IELTS, he scores 5.5.
+He attempts another exam the next month, and the result is only 6.0.

 Now, if we look closely at the two given scenarios, we can find some interesting facts.
-In the first case, the student’s approach towards the exam is completely a wrong one.
+In the first case, the student’s approach toward the exam is completely wrong one.
 Most IELTS candidates, with a great band like 7.0 and over, suggest that practices for all the modules should go hand in hand.
-This means a candidate should practice the Listening, Reading, Writing and Speaking modules simultaneously.
+This means a candidate should practice the Listening, Reading, Writing, and Speaking modules simultaneously.
 There has to be a routine approach in a disciplined way.

 Here, I would like to suggest some points.
 Please, do not expect much from the IELTS exam if you have a very weak background in the English language.
-You should not be disheartened at this.
-First, you need to improve yourself in the basics of the English language and grammar, which you can easily do with an expert of English language.
-Try giving enough time there; then you should think about taking the IELTS course.
+You should not be disheartened by this.
+First, you need to improve yourself in the basics of the English language and grammar, which you can easily do with an expert in the English language.
+Try giving yourself enough time there; then you should think about taking the IELTS course.